What is GMP in IPO?

 Trading IPO shares in the grey market entails the following steps:

-• Buyers and sellers participate in IPO applications on the grey market, just as they do in IPO share trading.
+• Buyers and sellers participate in IPO applications on the grey market.

 • Buyers set the application's price based on market circumstances and assumptions, while sellers receive a premium.

-• Sellers may sell applications through a grey market broker to increase security.
+• Sellers may sell applications through a grey market broker to increase the value of the security.

 • Sellers receive the agreed-upon premium even if they do not obtain share allotments.